TobseTobse/DD-WRT_NordVPN/README.md

 - Gateway: _IP of "outer" router_
 - Interface: LAN & WAN

 ### Configuring DD-WRT to use our scripts

-Put the USB memory stick into the slot.
+Put the USB memory stick into the (preferably USB3) slot.
 In the DD-WRT menu navigate to _Administration > Diagnosis_.
 Enter the following into the "commands" textbox:

 ```